Jash728/Jash728/README.md

 - 👋 Hi, I’m Jash Shah
-- 👀 I’m interested in Python
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Python Backend
+- 🌱 I’m currently learning Backend Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...